-Founded in 1924, this classic old school haberdashery was the first retail store on Canal St. to open after Katrina, less than two months later.
+Founded in 1924, this classic old-school haberdashery was the first retail store on Canal Street to open after Katrina, less than two months later.
 Talk about staying power!
 Repeatedly cited as a gold standard store by Esquire magazine, Rubensteins is known for its outstanding made-to-measure service, which tailors suits and shirts to your exact build.
-It also stocks a fine selection of off-the-rack designer suits, sportcoats, shirts, sportswear, shoes and accessories.
+It also stocks a fine selection of off-the-rack designer suits, sportcoats, shirts, sportswear, shoes, and accessories.
 Pro tip: Keep an eye out for sales events, when they serve up cocktails on the house.

-Known for its carefully curated collection of fine menswear from Italian labels like Santoria, Ferragamo and Luciano Barbera, George Bass is a relative newcomer to the Canal St./St. Charles corridor.
-First opened in 1985, it caters to guys who dress with continental flair but like to relax on the weekends in rugged Raleigh Denim stitched and signed by jeansmiths in Raleigh, NC.
-You’ll also find a small but choice selection of personal grooming products, including Aesop hydrating skin toners and Art of Shaving straight and safety razors.
+Known for its carefully curated collection of fine menswear, George Bass is a relative newcomer to the Canal Street/St. Charles Avenue corridor.
+First opened in 1985, it caters to guys who dress with continental flair but like to relax on the weekends.
+You’ll also find a small but choice selection of luggage, accessories, and personal grooming products, including Aesop hydrating skin toners and Art of Shaving straight and safety razors.